 Prevention and education are key to a lifetime of healthy smiles.
 The American Academy of Pediatric Dentistry recommends that children make their first visit to the dentist before their first birthday or six months after they get their first tooth.

 Our “Baby & Me” appointments are designed for children under 2 years of age.
 One of our specially trained pediatric dentists will perform a knee-to-knee examination to check your child’s teeth for proper eruption and decay.
 We will discuss proper oral care, diet, and habits that can influence your child’s dental health and overall well-being.
 This first visit is also a great opportunity for you to ask any questions you may have about your child’s oral health and needs.

 What are the benefits of early childhood dental visits?

 We strive to make each child’s first visit to the dentist a fun, positive start to a lifetime of healthy smiles.
 The sooner children begin regular dental visits, the better their chances are for a lifetime of healthy smiles.
 These early checkups are the best way to prevent tooth decay and cavities.
-When children have healthy teeth, they can chew food easily, learn to speak clearly and smile with confidence.
+When children have healthy teeth, they can chew food easily, learn to speak clearly, and smile with confidence.

 Ease fear and create a familiarity with dental care

-Children need to feel comfortable and safe in their surroundings, especially new places.
-Beginning visits early helps kids get used to the dentist’s office, sounds and smells.
+Children need to feel comfortable and safe in their surroundings, especially in new places.
+Beginning visits early helps kids get used to the dentist’s office, sounds, and smells.
 Our goal is to make coming to the dentist a fun experience.
 You can expect smiling faces and a welcoming atmosphere from the moment your child walks through the door.
 Our office has a nurturing “growing healthy smiles” theme with toys and games in the waiting area.
 Your child can even watch TV on the ceiling monitors while receiving treatment.

 Develop healthy dental habits